On Thanksgiving morning, 2017, I received an unexpected email from someone whose name sounded vaguely familiar but that I couldn’t place.

 Rodriguez says it took close to two years for his internal walls to truly crumble.
 “Finally, I said, ‘OK.
 He wants to write me letters because he simply wants to write me letters.
 There’s nothing in it for him.’
 I saw he was genuine.”

-The combination of Rodriguez’ own writing, triggered by Danziger’s prompts, along with the ongoing conversation between teacher and student through the letters, began to act as an emotional tonic.
+The combination of Rodriguez’ own writing, triggered by Danziger’s prompts, along with the ongoing epistolary conversation between teacher and student, began to act as an emotional tonic.

 “Finally I just completely let everything down with Dennis.
 All my walls, all my barriers.
 I was just a simple person.
 I was just me on paper when I wrote it to him.”